benoitheinrich/spring-cloud-contract-long-text/README.md

 ```

 This seems to be caused by the multi-lines comment used in the contract that isn't properly escaped when passed to the test.

+This issue is reported as https://github.com/spring-cloud/spring-cloud-contract/issues/802

+This issue was fixed in 2.0.3.RELEASE.